Emergence of robust memory manifolds: Properties of the memory manifold

-Thus far, we looked at choices for the connectivity matrices, let us now briefly consider whether the memory manifold will fall apart if the connection matrices or the gain parameters are perturbed.
-For random connectivity matrices $J^{z,h}$ and large $N$, if each $J^h_{ij}$ is independently perturbed by an amount $N^{-1} \delta \cdot \xi_{ij}$, then the effect of this perturbation is similar to increasing $g$, and as long as the spectral edge of the non-zero eigenvalues of the Jacobian does not cross zero, the memory manifold will still exist; this will be the case when $g$ is not close to the boundaries of its permissible range.
-In contrast, low-rank perturbations of the form $J^h \to J^h + uu^T$ can potentially push some of the zero eigenvalues to positive values, thus destabilising the slow manifold; the particular detrimental perturbations will depend on the model details.
+Thus far, we looked at choices for the connectivity matrices.
+Let us now briefly consider whether the memory manifold will fall apart if the connectivity matrices or the gain parameters are perturbed.
+For random connectivity matrices $J, W$ and large $N$, if each $J_{ij}$ is independently perturbed by zero mean random variable with variance $\delta^{2}/N$, then the effect of this perturbation is similar to increasing $g \to g(1 + \delta^{2})$, and as long as the spectral edge of the non-zero eigenvalues of the Jacobian does not cross zero, the memory manifold will still exist; this will be the case when $g$ is not close to the boundaries of its permissible range.
+In contrast, low-rank perturbations of the form $J \to J + uu^T$ can potentially push some of the eigenvalues to positive values, thus destabilising the slow manifold.
+More generally these two types of perturbations correspond to ones that globally affect the stable bulk of the Jacobian spectrum (Fig. \ref{fig:Jac_schematic}b, green) or ones that produce outliers from the bulk, respectively.
+The particular form of the detrimental perturbations will depend on the model details.